-That is all, but is still a great name to look out for on a signpost and it rolls beautifully off the tongue and it still gets pretty windy up on t’moors.
+That is all, but is still a great name to look out for on a signpost as it rolls beautifully off the tongue… and it still gets pretty windy up on t’moors!

-It is made up of a combination between the old English “kraka,” which means “crow” and an ancient Viking word, “pot,” which means a cavity or hole in the rock.
+It is made up of a combination between the old English “kraka”, which means “crow” and an ancient Viking word, “pot”, which means a cavity or hole in the rock.

 Local miners had to “jump” across the stream in order to gain access and cross from one side of the village to the other.

 5. And finally…Wetwang